dnzc/theorem-guide/source/content/daniel/maths/[BOOK] Mobius-Maps/1-inversion.md

 <hr/>
 <br/>

 Hopefully you now love inversion as much as I do.
-In the next part, we're going to neatly frame inversion using the complex plane, and use it to derive Möbius maps.
+In the next part, we're going to neatly describe inversion using the complex plane, and use it to derive Möbius maps.